Innovation Strategy

 Can support all four strategies

-By combining both perspectives, institutions can design innovation portfolios that are targeted (what) and balanced (how far)—ensuring that each initiative contributes to both operational excellence and organization vision.
+By combining both perspectives, institutions can design innovation portfolios that are targeted (what) and balanced (how far)—ensuring that each initiative contributes to both operational excellence and organizational vision.

 Development and Planning